hxxtae/only-javascript-100/README.md

 # Only JavaScript 100

-Try making 100 projects with javascript!!
+Try making 100 projects with JavaScript & TypeScript!!

 ### Try running the code